tintinweb/vscode-decompiler/README.md

 ## Setup

 * Requires Java (11+) to be installed system-wide.
 Just install the latest JRE/JDK for your OS (e.g. openJDK).
-* Requires a working installation of [Ghidra](https://ghidra-sre.org/)
+* Requires a working installation of [Ghidra](https://ghidra-sre.org/) (← Download)
-  * either available in `PATH` (e.g. because you installed with with `brew cask install ghidra`)
+  * either available in `PATH` (like when you installe it with with `brew cask install ghidra` on os-x; or set-up manually)
-  * otherwise please specify the path to `<ghidra>/support/analyzeHeadless` in `code → preferences → settings: vscode-decompiler.tool.ghidra.path` and make sure that the `analyzeHeadless` script works (and is not prompting for e.g. the JDK Home :))
+  * otherwise please specify the path to the executable `<ghidra>/support/analyzeHeadless` in `code → preferences → settings: vscode-decompiler.tool.ghidra.path` and make sure that the `analyzeHeadless` script runs without errors (and is not prompting for the JDK Home 🤓).
+Here's a sample Ghidra config for Windows:
   ![ghidraconf](https://user-images.githubusercontent.com/2865694/81807509-7dc76b00-951e-11ea-99d7-359bd624cce5.png)

 * Other tools are bundled with the extension.
 Just make sure Java is available in your `PATH`.

 ## Credits

-This extension wouldn't be possible without the smarties developing the following software:
+This extension wouldn't be possible without the smarties that are developing the following reverse-engineering tools:

 * [Ghidra](https://github.com/NationalSecurityAgency/ghidra/)
 * [JadX](https://github.com/skylot/jadx/)
 * [JD-CLI](https://github.com/kwart/jd-cmd)
 * [dex2Jar](https://github.com/pxb1988/dex2jar)
-* LogoMakr (CC)
+* LogoMakr (CC; Logo)

 ## Release Notes